 A woman can have a single fibroid or multiple fibroids.
 These fibroids can be benign (not harmful) or they may create severe painful symptoms for some.

 Fibroids are often vascular in nature.
 This means they contain a well-developed blood vessel system support the living tissues.
 That’s why the surgery to remove the fibroids often needs to be repeated as they can regrow.

 However, if left unattended, they may keep growing and eventually create significant discomfort.

-The Types of Uterine Fibroids.
+The Types of Uterine Fibroids

-The types of uterine fibroids are classified based on the position in which they have appeared in or around the uterus.
+Uterine fibroids are classified based on the position in which they have appeared in or around the uterus.
 They include:

 - Subserosal Fibroids: They are found in the thin layer covering the outer wall of the uterus, called serosa.
 They appear on as small bumps or large growths on the uterine surface.

 - Intramural Fibroids: These are found within the wall of the uterus itself.
 They may extend to the subserosal layer.